 5 Reasons to Reduce Your Estate for Medicaid Planning

-1. Downsizing your estate for Medicaid is an important consideration in Florida because Medicaid is a “means tested” program that limits your allowable assets and income.
+1. Downsizing your estate for Medicaid planning is an important consideration in Florida because Medicaid is a “means tested” program that limits your allowable assets and income.

 When thinking about downsizing an estate, most of the time, estate planning professionals are thinking about limiting federal estate tax planning.
 However, we are in an age when the Baby Boomers are aging and thus requiring long term “skilled nursing” care, and these costs can be staggering.
 Transfers of assets out of the estate can in many cases literally salvage the remaining estate.
-Gifting can be a great strategy for both tax planning and Medicaid planning purposes and currently $14,000 (per spouse) may be gifted to as many beneficiaries as desired.
+Gifting can be a great strategy for estate tax planning and Medicaid planning purposes and currently $15,000 (per spouse) may be gifted to as many beneficiaries as desired.
 Of course any transfers, including those allowed for tax purposes are still subject to the “look back” period for Medicaid as discussed below.